-During her fifty-year career as a nurse and administrator, Frances Draper Brennan (1919-1997) modeled excellence and quality in the field of nursing.
-Exceptional care for others and uncompromising integrity was not only a moral imperative for her, but also a necessary component in guiding family members and colleagues.
+During her 50-year career as a nurse and administrator, Frances Draper Brennan (1919-1997) modeled excellence and quality in the field of nursing.
+Exceptional care for others and uncompromising integrity were not only moral imperatives for her, there were also necessary components in guiding family members and colleagues.
 Passionately devoted to her nursing career, her example in expecting only the best in others was her personal professional legacy.

-As a single parent, she sympathized particularly with other single parents who juggled career, parenting and education.
+As a single parent, she sympathized particularly with other single parents who juggled career, parenting, and education.
 Her commitment will continue to be a stellar role model for friends, colleagues, and her daughter, Linda Brennan Becker.
-In her spirit of service for others, a scholarship for a single parent pursuing a degree has been established in her name.
+In Francis Draper Brennan's name and in her spirit of service for others, this scholarship is awarded to a single parent pursuing a degree.

 2019-2020 -Brenda Brightman

 2016-2017 - Melissa Perez

 2011-2012 - Michele Graham